ToxicFrog/doom-mods/gzap/apworld/gzdoom/docs/setup_en.md

 - [gzArchipelago](https://github.com/ToxicFrog/doom-mods/releases)
   - Hosts only need the apworld (and nothing else on this list)
   - Players need the `gzArchipelago.pk3` as well
+  - **It is important that the pk3 version matches the apworld version.**
 - [gzDoom](https://zdoom.org/downloads)
 - A copy of [Doom 1/2](https://www.gog.com/en/game/doom_doom_ii) or [Heretic](https://www.gog.com/en/game/heretic_hexen_collection) depending on